 Employers have a legal duty of care to manage the serious risks related to carbon monoxide emissions found in your workplace.
 Without proper risk assessments in place, you could end up facing compensation fines, business closure, and even criminal prosecution.

 Why not contact one of our expert H&S consultants for more advice on protecting your workplace from dangerous gases like carbon monoxide.
 Before that, let’s take a look at how to conduct a carbon monoxide risk assessment for your workplace.
+We've also created a free risk assessment template for you to download and use when required.

 Identify and assess